YuraKostin/code-style/README.md

 ### Lists and dictionaries names
-For lists of items prefer plural entity name:
+For lists of items prefer a plural entity name:

 ```javascript
 // BAD